 Custom claim by dragging the attribute from the

 authentication context area to the application area.
-To make sure the claim is requested by the app,

 As a result, the following happens: